bomkz/patchman/README.md

 Once you have created your own patchscript.json, you can then package it and test it.
 To package it properly, you need to put it in a ZIP file along with your custom resource files so that the ZIP file structure resembles the following:

-### Installing your patch

-Once you are ready to test your patch, you can open PatchMan, and click on the custom button in the lower area, there, you will input the path to your zip file, as an example: `C:\Users\bomkz\Documents\example.zip`, and then click on install.
-Assuming your patchscript is valid, it should finish without error.

 ```
  patch.zip___
              |- assets1.resources